 Doing just about anything as a brand new parent is, well, tough.
 My youngest child is just over a year old.
 And the last year has been one of remembering, “Oh, yes, this is what it’s like to have an infant.”

 Between sleep deprivation and dirty diapers, who has time to do things like shop around for life insurance?
 But life insurance is more important now than ever.
 So we’ve done some of the shopping around for you!

 In this article, we’ll discuss specific life insurance companies and products that might work for your growing family.
 We won’t dive into issues like how much life insurance you need or why you need to be insured even as a stay-at-home parent.
-Click the links to check out those topics if you’re unsure of how much insurance you actually need.
+Click the links to check out those topics if you’re unsure how much insurance you actually need.

 Instead, we’ll talk here about different companies and products that might be of interest to you as a new parent.
-A 2015 Bankrate survey showed 37% of families with children under 18 don’t have any life insurance.
-And 32% of the ones that do have $100,000 or less in total coverage.
+A 2015 Bankrate survey showed that 37% of families with children under 18 don’t have any life insurance.
+And 32% of the ones who do have $100,000 or less in total coverage.

 Those are truly scary statistics for our families and children.
 Don’t let your family be one of the unprotected ones.
 Use this quick guide to find easy-to-shop-for, affordable life insurance coverage for your family.

 One quick note: I’m going to focus on term life insurance here.
 Whole life insurance is appropriate for some families, but not most.
 It’s a much more complicated, expensive product that’s just not the right fit for most new parents.